-- Closed fractures may be associated with a large volume of blood loss before becoming obvious with swelling of the thigh.
+- Closed fractures may be involve a large volume of blood loss before becoming obvious with swelling of the thigh.

-- Fractures of the distal third of the femur usually occur as a result of violent direct injury.
+- Fractures of the distal third of the femur usually occur as a result of direct trauma.

-- They are often comminuted and often intra-articular with associated damage to the knee joint (see also the separate article Knee Fractures and Dislocations).
+- They are often comminuted and often intra-articular with associated damage to the knee joint.
+See also the separate Knee Fractures and Dislocations article.

 - The distal fragment of the femur tends to pulled backwards and the popliteal artery may be damaged.